macrat/ayd/README.md

 #### plugin

-Plugin is a executable file named like `ayd-xxx-probe`, and installed to the PATH directory.
+Plugin is a executable file named like `ayd-xxx-probe` or `ayd-xxx-alert`, and installed to the PATH directory.

 For example, you can use `xxx:` scheme if you have installed a executable file named `ayd-xxx-probe`.
 Of course, you can change executable file name to change scheme name.